 Things you can do to help your children

 - Explain to the children that this is between the adults.
 It is not their fault and they don’t have the power to change what is happening.
-And that you know that this is hard for them and you are sorry.
-(Depending on the age and understanding of your children you may need to say this again and again)
+Explain that you know that this is hard for them and you are sorry.
+(Depending on the age and understanding of your children you may need to say this again and again).

 - Remind them that you both still love them and you will always be their family.